-The Solid Tumors Center at Dana-Farber/Boston Children's Cancer and Blood Disorders Center treats children and teens with a variety of solid malignancies, including bone and soft-tissue tumors, liver and kidney tumors, neuroblastoma, retinoblastoma, and rare tumors.
+The Solid Tumor Center at Dana-Farber/Boston Children's Cancer and Blood Disorders Center treats children and teens with a variety of solid malignancies, including bone and soft-tissue tumors, liver and kidney tumors, neuroblastoma, retinoblastoma, and rare tumors.
 Our doctors provide unparalleled expertise in the diagnosis, treatment and management of these diseases.

 Bone and soft tissue tumors form in the body's connective tissues, which include bone, cartilage, blood and fat.
 These tumors fall into two major categories: benign (non-cancerous) and malignant (cancerous).